ypriverol/github-paper/document/manuscript.md

 archiving the complete revision history of a project by, among other things, storing only the differences between files.

-In addition to local copies of the repository, it is easy to create remote repositories on GitHub (called `origin`, with default branch `master` - see below) using the web interface, and then synchronise local and remote repositories.
+In addition to local copies of the repository, it is straightforward to create remote repositories on GitHub (called `origin`, with default branch `master` - see below) using the web interface, and then synchronise local and remote repositories.